 When a person with Social Security benefits dies and leaves behind a surviving spouse or child, Social Security pays out two types of death benefits.
-The first is a lump sum death benefit of $255.
-The second is an ongoing monthly death benefit called a survivor benefit.
-Both are covered below.
+The first provides a lump-sum death benefit of $255.
+The second payment provides an ongoing monthly death benefit called a survivor benefit.

-A spouse (who is living in the same household) can receive a one-time lump sum benefit of $255.
-If there is no spouse, a dependent child generally age 18 or under) can receive a one-time lump-sum death benefit.
-There are exceptions to the age 18 rule on the minor child section of Social Security's website to see if you fall in the exception category.
+A spouse living in the same household can receive a one-time, lump-sum benefit of $255.
+If there is no spouse, a dependent child (usually age 18 or under) can receive a one-time lump-sum death benefit.
+There are exceptions to the age 18 rule on the minor child, so it's best to check Social Security's website to see if you fall in the exception category.

-The lump sum death benefit is payable as long as the deceased worker was considered to be currently insured, which means they had at least 6 quarters of earnings covered by Social Security withholding during the full 13-quarter period prior to their death.
+The lump-sum death benefit is payable as long as the deceased worker was considered to be currently insured.
+That means they had at least 6 quarters of their earnings covered by Social Security withholding during the full 13-quarter period prior to their death.

-Below are general guidelines on who should file an application in order to receive Social Security's lump-sum benefit:
+The following general guidelines dictate who should file an application in order to receive Social Security's lump-sum benefit:

-- If the Social Security death benefit is being paid to a widow or widower who is receiving a spousal benefit, then no application need be filed.
+- If the Social Security death benefit is being paid to a widow or widower who is receiving a spousal benefit, then you don't need to file an application.

 - If the Social Security death benefit is being paid to an eligible dependent child, then an application must be filed within two years of the insured worker’s death.

-Monthly survivor benefits are paid to widow/widowers, dependents, or minor children as follows:
+Monthly survivor benefits are paid to widows and widowers, dependents, or minor children.
+The following guidelines apply:

 Benefits for Dependents or Those Caring for a Minor Child

-- A child of the worker who is under age 18, under age 19 and attending a full-time elementary or high school, or over 18 and disabled before the age of 22 may be eligible for an ongoing monthly survivor benefit.
+- A child of the worker who is under age 18, or under age 19 and attending a full-time elementary or high school, or over 18 and disabled before the age of 22 may be eligible for ongoing monthly benefits.

-- A parent of the deceased worker who is age 62 or older and was dependent upon the worker for support may be able to receive an ongoing amount.
+- A parent of the deceased worker, aged 62 or older who was dependent upon the worker for support may be able to receive an ongoing payout.

-- The mother or father who cares for a dependent child of the deceased worker can also receive a benefit.
+- A mother or father who cares for a dependent child of the deceased worker can also receive a benefit.
 The child must be under the age of 16 (or disabled before 22).
-This mother or father’s benefit is different than a widow or widower’s benefit in that it can be paid to someone of any age, whereas a surviving spouse must be age 60 or older to claim a widow or widower’s benefit.
+This mother or father benefit is different than a widow or widower’s benefit in that it can be paid to someone of any age—as opposed to a surviving spouse who must be age 60 or older in order to claim a widow or widower’s benefit.

 - A current spouse who has been married to the insured worker for at least 9 months and who is age 60 or older can receive a lifetime monthly income as a Social Security survivor benefit.

 - An ex-spouse of the worker (if they were married at least ten years) who is age 60 or older, and who did not remarry before age 60 can also receive a lifetime monthly survivor benefit.
-(If you re-married but are now divorced again you may still qualify.)
+Also, if you re-married but are now divorced again, you may still qualify.

-Fully insured means someone had 40 quarters of work covered by Social Security tax withholding.
+Fully insured means that someone had 40 quarters of work covered by Social Security tax withholding.
 Social Security bases ongoing survivor benefit amounts on three things:

-As a rough estimate, as a surviving spouse you could expect to get between 70% and 100% of the amount the deceased worker would have gotten at the deceased worker's full retirement age.
+If you're a surviving spouse, you could expect to get between 70 percent and 100 percent of the amount the deceased worker would have gotten at the deceased worker's full retirement age.

-Reasons You May Not Qualify for Monthly Widow/Widower Benefits
+Why You May Not Qualify for Monthly Widow or Widower Benefits